 - Administer the assessment instrument to your students.

 - Evaluate your students’ performance on the assessment instrument.

 - Assess your students’ mastery of the learning goals given their performance on the assessment instrument.

 - Reflect on why students did or did not master the learning goals, and develop strategies to help them be as or more successful in the future.

-- understanding of a topic
+- identify understanding of a specific topic

-- that think about their own learning
+- think about whether their own learning strategies are successful